Juggernaut7/LoopFund/ai_logs/prompts.md

 ---

-*This log demonstrates the Vibe Coding process used throughout LoopFund's development, showing how AI tools accelerated development while maintaining code quality and best practices.*
+*This log demonstrates the Vibe Coding process used throughout LoopFund's development, showing how AI tools accelerated development while maintaining code quality and best practices.
+The documentation was prepared for Seedify Vibe Coins hackathon submission in December 2025.*